sirredbeard/shell-command-ranking/README.md

 ## repo_list.txt

-* repos included in data sampling
+* github repos included in data sampling done on February 12, 2024
+    * ~1000 projects tagged as "shell"
+    * ~1000 projects tagged as "bash"
+    * ~1000 projects tagged as "zsh"
+    * ~1000 projects tagged as "fish"
+* even if the github api returned duplicate projects, the ranking.sh will not git clone duplicate projects, so that will not affect totals in command_ranking.txt

 ## command_ranking.txt

-* list of bash commands samples detected by ranking.sh from repos from repo_list.txt, ranked in order of usage from most to least
+* list of shell commands detected by ranking.sh from repos listed in repo_list.txt, ranked in order of usage from most to least

 ## clean_repos.sh